 Link between thresholds and appearance.
-The technique developed here probes the constancy of a perceptual representation of a task-relevant variable (here perceived object lightness) by measuring how variation in a task-irrelevant scene variable (here the reflectance of the background surfaces) elevate thresholds for detecting changes in the task-relevant variable.
-As with other threshold-based methods for approaching the stability of object appearance (see Introduction), it is not known the extent to which the results of our technique may be used to predict the task-relevant stability of object appearance, as judged using subjective methods, across changes in a task-irrelevant scene variable.
+The technique developed here probes the constancy of a perceptual representation of a task-relevant variable (here perceived object lightness) by measuring how variation in a task-irrelevant scene variable (here the reflectance of the background surfaces) elevates thresholds for detecting changes in the task-relevant variable.
+As with other threshold-based methods for approaching the stability of object appearance (see Introduction), it is not known the extent to which the results of our technique may be used to predict the stability of object appearance, as judged using other methods, across changes in other scene variables.
 Experiments that explore this link are of considerable interest.

 Applications to understanding neural mechanisms.
 A longstanding goal of vision science is to connect psychophysical performance to its underlying neural mechanisms.
-(Shadlen, Britten, Newsome, & Movshon, 1996; Parker & Newsome, 1998; Cohen & Newsome, 2009; Nienborg, Cohen, & Cumming, 2012; Ruff, Ni, & Cohen, 2018)For probing mechanisms that mediate perceptual constancies, our paradigm has the attractive property that there is a well-defined correct answer on each trial, so that performance-contingent rewards can be provided to animal subjects.
-There are analytical methods for linking psychophysical discrimination performance to the response properties of neural populations that can be applied to studies like those performed here (Salzman & Newsome, 1994; Shadlen, Britten, Newsome, & Movshon, 1996; Cohen & Maunsell, 2011; Ruff & Cohen, 2019).Complementing these measurements with normative analyses that leverage receptive fields that encode the optimal stimulus features for specific tasks and that optimally decode the responses of these receptive fields into estimates (or forced-choice responses) will help enrich our understanding of the links between sensory-perceptual processing, neural computation, and psychophysical performance (Geisler, Najemnik, & Ing, 2009; Burge & Jaini, 2017; Jaini & Burge, 2017; Burge, 2020).
+For probing mechanisms that mediate perceptual constancies, our paradigm has the attractive feature that there is a well-defined correct answer on each trial, so that for studies with animal subjects it is possible to provide performance-contingent reward.
+In addition, there are well-worked out methods for predicting psychophysical discrimination performance from recordings of the responses of neural populations (Shadlen, Britten, Newsome, & Movshon, 1996; Parker & Newsome, 1998; Cohen & Newsome, 2009; Nienborg, Cohen, & Cumming, 2012; Ruff, Ni, & Cohen, 2018), and the theoretical links between such analysis and performance should continue to hold when task-irrelevant stimulus variation is added to the paradigm.
+Complementing these measurements with normative analyses that leverage receptive fields that encode the optimal stimulus features for specific tasks and that optimally decode the responses of these receptive fields into estimates (or forced-choice responses) will help enrich our understanding of the links between sensory-perceptual processing, neural computation, and psychophysical performance (Geisler, Najemnik, & Ing, 2009; Burge & Jaini, 2017; Jaini & Burge, 2017; Burge, 2020).
 There have already been some successes of this approach in the domains of blur, binocular disparity, and speed estimation in naturalistic images (Burge & Geisler, 2011; Burge & Geisler, 2014; Burge & Geisler, 2015; Chin & Burge, 2020).
-We are excited about the potential of our paradigm to be adopted to provide rigorous quantitative insights about the sensory-perceptual processing and the neural computations underlying color constancy in particular, and perceptual constancy more generally.(Singh, Cottaris, Heasly, Brainard, & Burge, 2018)
+We are excited about the potential of our paradigm to be adopted to provide rigorous quantitative insights about the sensory-perceptual processing and the neural computations underlying color constancy in particular, and perceptual constancy more generally.
+Our previous computational work on lightness constancy is relevant in this context (Singh, Cottaris, Heasly, Brainard, & Burge, 2018).